grafana/k6-docs/src/data/markdown/docs/02 javascript api/07 k6-experimental/03 websockets/10 WebSocket/20-WebSocket-ping--.md

 excerpt: 'Send a ping.
 Ping messages can be used to verify that the remote endpoint is responsive.'
 ---

 Send a ping.
-Ping messages can be used to verify that the remote endpoint is responsive.
+You can use ping messages to verify that the remote endpoint is responsive.

 ### Example

-_A k6 script that will initiate WebSocket connection sends a ping and closes it using `onopen` handler.
-We also should see `connection is alive` since `pong` event should be automatically emitted._
+_A k6 script that initiates a WebSocket connection, sends a ping, and closes it using the `onopen` handler.
+The console should log `connection is alive`, since the recipient should automatically emit the `pong` event._

 <CodeGroup labels={["example-websocket-ping.js"]} lineNumbers={[]} showCopyButton={[true]}>